 Also on Grandfather's flank, the moderate Beacon Heights Trail, at Milepost 305.2, is an easy walk to a great view.
 It's just 0.3-mile (about 0.7-mile round-trip) to rocky domes that also look down on Pisgah National Forest's rippling lowlands.

 In Blowing Rock, pull into the Bass Lake Parking Area of Moses Cone Park from US 221 and the lake can be a dazzling fall experience.
 Some people just pull out folding chairs and soak up the scenery.
 Others walk the easy mile around the lake.
-In winter, the lake is often frozen and cross-country skiers glide along.
-If you want to look down on the scene, drive to Cone Manor (Milepost 294.0) and survey the vista from the porch or trail out front.
+The lake is often frozen in winter, and cross-country skiers glide along the path.
+To look down on the scene, drive to Cone Manor (Milepost 294.0) and survey the vista from the porch or trail out front.

 This 5,500-foot mountain, a recent state park just 11 miles north of Boone, has a nearly 2-mile out-and-back trail (moderately strenuous, but gradual) that reaches a knock-your-socks-off summit view.
 North lies Virginia's highest peak, Mount Rogers.
 Mount Mitchell, East's loftiest, soars to the south, along with Grandfather Mountain and the East's highest ski areas, Beech Mountain and Sugar Mountain.
 This park is all about winter, so bring your snowshoes then!

-Remember to Leave No Trace when recreating outdoors by planning ahead, keeping on designated trails, respecting wildlife, packing out any trash, practicing fire safety, and being respectful of others by social distancing.
+Remember to "Preserve The Awe" when recreating outdoors by practicing the 7 Outdoor NC Principles: planning ahead, staying on designated trails, respecting wildlife, packing out any trash, practicing fire safety, and being respectful of others.